dlukes/pymorphodita/README.rst

      Token(word='.', lemma='.', tag='Z:-------------')]]

-Tag and lemmatize an already sentence-split and tokenized piece of text, represented as a sequence of sequences of strings:
+Tag and lemmatize an already sentence-split and tokenized piece of text, represented as an iterable of iterables of strings:

 .. code:: python